JIC1444/U-Net-Lumbar-Degeneration-Classification/README.md

 They also provide a file with the coordinates of the degenerative disc along with the condition name as well as the severity of the damage to the disc.
 These include:
 IMAGES OF THE DEGENERATION TYPES WITH COORDINATES

+## Results
+The key information first - how did I do?
+My approach resulted in:
+-> 0.xx accuracy in identifying right/left neural foraminal narrowing and whether it was a normal/mild, moderate or severe case.
+-> 0.yy accuracy in identifying right/left subarticular stenosis and whether it was a normal/mild, moderate or severe case.
+-> 0.zz accuracy in identifying right/left spinal canal stenosis and whether it was a normal/mild, moderate or severe case.
+Overall this was a ___ method of identifying and classifying lumbar degeneration.
+On Kaggle this approach placed me at

 ### My Approach
 The process of applying deep learning to a new problem is challenging.
 First of all, there are a wide array of model architectures to choose from - for image classification, convolutional neural networks (CNNs) are usually the preffered choice.
 Secondly the data must be processed in suitable way for the model to understand the images and what categories they fall into.
 Then there are many parameters and hyperparameters to consider, such as the model depth, i.e how many layers (and of which type) will work for the data and task at hand.